justin-hale/moonfall-recaps/content/sessions/session-33.md

 ### Following the Trail
 The party descended into the sewers following the footprints, where they discovered an underground encampment with:
 - **April Bonal** - the missing person they were searching for
-- **Bernardo** - Ma's fellow monk from their order, running the pizza place above
+- **Beonardo** - Ohma's fellow monk from their order, running the pizza place above
 - **Casey Bones** - another member of their group

 ### Reunion and Information Exchange
-**Ma** was reunited with **Bernardo**, learning that:
+**Ohma** was reunited with **Beonardo**, learning that:
-- Bernardo had been following leads about the fallen moon goddess
+- Beonardo had been following leads about the fallen moon goddess
-- He had been making authentic pizza in the sewers after taking over Ratty's Piland
+- He had been making authentic pizza in the sewers after taking over Rattie's Pie Land
 - The original owner had disappeared six months prior
 - April had recently escaped from laboratory experiments